AlaaSaadAbdo/battoota/README.md

 - Diodeless
 - Tenting Puck support
 - Customized it to fit my hand (my index finger is shorter than my ring finger)
-- JST battery switch support
+- JST Connector for battery

 Here's how the PCB looks like: